Notes on the First Anniversary of my 7th Blog

 That will be pleasurable.

-15 thoughts on “Notes on the First Anniversary of my 7th Blog”
+15 responses to “Notes on the First Anniversary of my 7th Blog”

 I enjoy your blog because you are completely honest (and a wee bit jaded).
 And, well, we are twinsies.
 There simply isn’t enough honesty on the Interwebs, so it’s nice to get a dose now and then.